tetunori/p5.simpleAR/README.md

 # Tips✍
 ## Improve Performance🚀
-- Use smaller canvas for smart phone.
-Around 240 is the recommended value for width/height.
+- Use smaller canvas for smart phones.
+Around 240 is a recommended value for width/height.

 # ToDo✅
 - [x] Specify some parameters on AR setting